-• Use the PostgreSQL Help Path to specify the path to PostgreSQL documentation.
+- Use the EDB Advanced Server Help Path to specify the path to EDB Postgres Advanced Server documentation. - Use the PostgreSQL Help Path to specify the path to PostgreSQL documentation.

 Please note: the default help paths include the VERSION placeholder; the \$VERSION\$ placeholder will be replaced by the current database version.